WORKER COMPENSATION DEFENSE INVESTIGATION / SURVEILLANCE

 - Surveillance the claimant and video tape all activities; including driving habits.

 - Capture a video of the claimant while working, carrying items, exercising, jumping, running, swimming or any activity that contradicts the injury claim.

-- Store and seal the evidence according to court procedures.
+- Store and seal the evidence through chain of custody and according to court procedures.

 Our licensed private investigator are trained, experienced and understand the requirements in order to prove Worker’s compensation fraud.
 Combined Experience of over 30 years investigating fraudulent claims.

 Worker’s compensation investigations during 2012 to 2013, have led to a total of 815 arrests.
 The district attorneys has prosecuted 1,329 cases with 1,545 suspects, resulting in 721 convictions for worker’s compensation fraud.

 In summary here are the statistics for Worker’s compensation fraud investigations During 2012 to 2013:

 - Arrests made in connection with Worker’s Compensation fraud investigations: 815